Asparagus - gourmet vegetable

-Six weeks to Johanni (24 June) you should eat asparagus.
+Six weeks to Johannes (24 June) you should eat asparagus.
 This is the local season for the coveted white or green sticks of fine vegetables.
 Within a few hours you will land fresh on the gourmet's plate.
 Green asparagus is on the rise.
 In contrast to the bleached white bars, it grows above and not in hills under the ground.
-It is characterized by a slightly higher nutritional content and tastes a little bit more bitter.
+A higher nutritional content characterize it and it tastes more bitter.

-Whether the slim sticks are cooked classically or steamed, roasted, grilled and baked in a modern way is a matter of taste.
-Connoisseurs only buy asparagus when the stems slightly squeak as they rub against each other.
-Fresh produce can also be recognised by juicy, soft stem ends.
-If the bars have to be stored, it is best to wrap them in a damp cloth in the vegetable compartment of the refrigerator.
+Whether you cook or steam the slim sticks, roast, grill and bake them in a modern way is a matter of taste.
+Connoisseurs only buy asparagus when the stems squeak as they rub against each other.
+You can recognize fresh produce by juicy, soft stem ends.
+If you must store the bars, it is best to wrap them in a damp cloth in the vegetable compartment of the refrigerator.

-Rich in minerals (potassium, zinc, iron) and vitamins (B-vitamins, folic acid, vitamin C) and low in calories, asparagus is often used as a springtime treatment for dehydration and weight loss.
-Due to the diuretic effect, asparagus was sold as a medicinal product in all pharmacies in the penultimate century.
-Care should be taken if you have a tendency to gout.
+Rich in minerals (potassium, zinc, iron) and vitamins (B-vitamins, folic acid, vitamin C) and low in calories, asparagus is a springtime treatment for dehydration and weight loss.
+Due to the diuretic effect, asparagus was a medicinal product in all pharmacies in the penultimate century.
+Take care if you have a tendency to gout.
 Excessive consumption of asparagus can cause an attack of gout due to the purines it contains.

 Whether the aphrodisiac effect of asparagus is more due to spring and its feelings or to its specific ingredients - this remains its very own secret.